 Just because you’re on vacation doesn't mean you have to throw out healthful eating habits.
 Whether you're heading to the beach, ballpark, campground or just going wherever the road leads you, here are few tips to keep you healthy and happy on your adventure.

 Treat yourself with healthy, on-the-go snacks, such as vegetables, whole-grain crackers, trail mix or raw or dry-roasted nuts.
-Fresh fruit like bananas, apples and pears, or even boxed raisins, are also convenient snacks.
+Fresh fruit including bananas, apples and pears, or even boxed raisins, are also convenient snacks.

 If you travel with perishable foods, be sure to properly pack a cooler with plenty of ice.
 The cooler must be kept at 40°F or cooler, so put a refrigerator thermometer in the cooler to check the temperature and refresh ice as needed.
 To help keep the cooler cold on hot days, travel with it in the car rather than the over-heated trunk, and store it in shade if possible.